About us - in a nutshell

 Run by parents for parents

-Our activities motivate and inspire learning by teaching subjects that children are genuinely interested in.
-Making a game, building a website or producing a video is rewarding, educational and above all fun.
+Our activities motivate and inspire learning by teaching coding in a manner that will thrill and motivate children.
+Making a game, or building a website, is rewarding, educational and above all fun.

 The new national Computing curriculum

 Primary and junior schools are facing huge challenges in delivering the government's new Computing curriculum, which replaced the old ITC subjects in Sept 2014.
 Our activities support and complement the new curriculum by focusing on computational thinking and programming, games and website coding, and creating digital content such as images, sound and music.
 The skills and knowledge we teach will help ensure your child is top of the class.